 Grades will be provided to students no later than two weeks after completing the exam.

 Students will be graded by two reviewers assigned by the Graduate Coordinator.
 Both parts of the exam are graded independently, meaning it is possible to pass one part and fail the second.
 Based on performance, graders will recommend one of the following for each part of the exam:

 - Pass, no further action.

 - Marginal failure, written/oral exam may be requested.

 - Failure, student must retake the exam.

 To receive a pass, both reviewers must evaluate the student’s performance as passing.
-If either reviewer believes the grade is marginal or failing, it is considered a split decision, and will be sent to a third reviewer.
+Split decisions will be sent to a third reviewer.

-If the student receives a marginal pass, the student will automatically be required to take an oral examination, which will be graded as pass/fail.
-The purpose of the oral exam is to give reviewers the opportunity to follow up on issues in the paper and/or to flush out details in cases where students appear to be on the margins of passing.
+If the student receives a marginal fail (or marginal/pass) as determined by both reviewers, the student will automatically be required to rewrite (Part I) or take an oral examination (Part II), which will be graded as pass/fail.
+The purpose of the rewrite/oral exam is to give reviewers the opportunity to follow up on issues in the paper and/or to flush out details in cases where students appear to be on the margins of passing.
 It also may be requested if there are any doubts that the student prepared the work themselves to ensure that they can answer relevant questions about their submission.
-Any oral exam will be conducted within a week prior to the graduate deadline for submitting comprehensive exam results.
-Failure to successfully complete the oral exam with a “pass” will re sult in failure for the entire comprehensive exam.
+Any rewirte/oral exam will be conducted within a week after receiving the comprehensive exam results.
+Failure to successfully complete the rewrite/oral exam with a “pass” will result in failure for the entire comprehensive exam.